Aswaaaa/taxi-booking-and-billing-system/review-by-sreejith.md

 - Implement appropriate logging and error reporting.
 - Implement logic to assign the nearest available taxi while booking.

+## Code coverage
+- Current code coverage stands at 74%.
+Aim to increase this by adding more tests and refining existing ones.

 #### There is currently no integration with external services like payment gateways.